cloudfoundry/bosh-website/README.md

 [bosh homepage](http://bosh.cloudfoundry.org)

-this site is developed with spring boot. all html and web assets go in the `public` folder.
+this site is developed with spring boot.
+All html and web assets store in the `public` folder.

 prereqs
 =======